"Take off your clothes, leave your clothes on, get in the pool man. And look. This is what's happening."

 GETEVEN, unfortunately is straightforward, and its execution banal.
 With the plot it had, it needed to at least have more competent action, and genuine tension / surprise in the execution, but that all was undercut.
 It was more like the Seinfield of the action movie genre, where people spend more time sitting around and talking about nothing than getting on with the business of plot.
 The problem is that those discussions in and of themselves were not compelling.

-Thank you for going on this journey of cinematic pain with me, and if you want just a little more torture, here's a trailer for the film cut by the incomparable Cinefamily that shares some of the choicer bits of it (NSFW):
+Thank you for going on this journey of cinematic pain with me, and if you want just a little more torture, here's a trailer for the film cut by the Bristol Bad Film Club that shares some of the choicer bits of it:

 I leave you with a collection of wonderful words of wisdom GETEVEN has given humanity: